 This is the chance to create an experiential learning activity par excellence.
-Your seder can be fun and interactive, inspiring questions and invoking memories – while creating new ones, too.
+Your seder can be fun and interactive, inspiring questions and evoking memories – while creating new ones, too.
 Dive into the chance play with the seder: debate, celebrate, inspire, and most of all, create meaning.

 - Perfect Passover Playlists: Use these curated Spotify playlists to help create atmosphere throughout your seder.
 They include songs that are perfect for your youngest participants, as well as old-time, family-friendly favorites.

-- Virtual Backgrounds: Change up the visual experience for your seder guests.
+- Virtual Backgrounds: Change up the visual experience for your online seder guests.
 You can stick with one, or change periodically depending on the step of the seder you have reached.